Juweria-Ali/AirBnB/README.md

 # AirBnB
-The work contains transformations and my interpretation of the data.
+This was part of a personal project.
+The work contains transformations and my interpretation of the data using Python.
 To clarify the steps taken, a PowerPoint presentation has been put together separately.